PEX Vs PVC | The Definitive Guide

 Ideal Flowrates: CPVC pipes have a very smooth surface in the interior, allowing them to resist scaling and adulteration.
 This decreases the friction pressure of the liquid flowing by a substantial margin.
 Therefore, CPVC pipes allow more liquid to flow in pumps with more cross-section areas, making them more energy-efficient.

 Low Thermal Conductivity: CPVC pipes maintain the surface temperature of the pipe at a low temperature, thereby reducing the risk of burns to maintenance and operations personnel.
-The low thermal conductivity also reduces the loss of heat.
+The low thermal conductivity also minimizes the loss of heat.
 CPVC pipes can also handle a wide variety of temperatures.

 CPVC Pipes: Con

-The added chlorine cover, which makes CPVC pipes more durable, is a bit more expensive than PVC, so it is not used that much.
+The added chlorine cover, which makes CPVC pipes more durable, is a bit more expensive than PVC, so it is not used much.

 Copper Pipes: Pros